Free rides and beer: Incentives are added to vaccine drive

 Free beer, pot and doughnuts.
 Savings bonds.
 A chance to win an all-terrain vehicle.
-Places around the U.S. are offering incentives to try to energize the nation’s slowing vaccination drive and get Americans to roll up their sleeves.
+More and more places around the U.S. are offering incentives to try to energize the nation’s slowing vaccination drive and get Americans to roll up their sleeves.

+These relatively small, mostly corporate, promotion efforts have been accompanied by more serious and far-reaching attempts by officials in cities such as Chicago, which is sending specially equipped buses into neighborhoods to deliver vaccines.
+On Thursday, Chicago's public health commissioner, Dr. Allison Arwady, said the city will offer "Vax Passes" to fully-vaccinated residents over the summer.

+"You'll have opportunities to attend music events that are only open to people who are vaccinated," Arwady said of the pass.
+"Some people might choose to get vaccinated to get access to that."

 Public health officials say the efforts are crucial to reach people who haven’t been immunized yet, whether because they are hesitant or because they have had trouble making an appointment or getting to a vaccination site.